 Companies tend to follow one of two styles when it comes to job offers — ‘low ball and negotiate’ or ‘make a fair offer and don’t negotiate’.
 As we explained in The Two Types of Job Offers, a company’s offer-style says a lot about its culture.

 There are a lot of non-financial issues you should also consider, including the quality of people you’ll work with, who your mentor will be and the amount of success from which you can learn.
-We describe these issues in detail in The Silicon Valley Career Guide.
 If you’re an engineer, the quality of the engineering team should be of paramount concern (see Career Planning for New Grad and Young Engineers).

 Tools for Choosing Between Private and Public Companies